 Flea Bites

 Fleas are blood-sucking insects.
 Around five percent of the flea would be present on the pets.
 And, that’s how it gets access to the humans.
-They are unable to fly, but they can jump up to 18 centimetres.
+They are unable to fly, but they can jump up to 18 centimeters.
 The bad part is that they don’t waste their time when they get on the host.
 They start biting.
 Flea bites are small in size.
 Let’s find out more about its symptoms and treatments.

 Symptoms of Flea Bites